 We’ll be talking about every episode in our chatty Facebook group after the show has been on air each week.
 Come join the fun!
 We’ll also share on the blog sewing community events where you can meet up and talk about the show.

 What has happened in each episode of series 5?

 Each week on the blog we will be sharing all the details of each sewing bee episode along with pattern suggestions.
 We will also be doing special sewing bee vlogs and newsletters.
 Visit our blog to keep up with all the details of each sewing bee episode and subscribe to our YouTube channel for special vlogs and newsletters.

 Sewing Bee episode guide

-Sewing Bee Episode 1 – in the first week makers will be using cotton fabrics.
-For their first sewing pattern task, they will need to make a ‘wiggle-style dress’, inspired by designer Christian Dior.
+Sewing Bee Episode 1 – in the first week makers were using cotton fabrics.
+For their first sewing pattern task, they needed to make a ‘wiggle-style dress’, inspired by designer Christian Dior.
 A tricky start!
-The second challenge is to transform a garment, where contestants will need to turn three second hand denim garments into a new outfit.
-For the third challenge of the episode, the sewists must fit a jumpsuit to a model.
-What an opening episode this is going to be!
+The second challenge was to transform a garment, where contestants needed to turn three second hand denim garments into a new outfit.
+For the third challenge of the episode, the sewists fitted a jumpsuit to a model.
+What an opening episode this was!
 Find all the patterns featured here.

 Sewing Bee Episode 5

 Where can I catch up on the previous series of The Great British Sewing Bee?

 We have loads of interesting blog posts, pattern suggestions, interviews and book reviews from the last series of The Great British Sewing Bee.
 Head over to read all about it here.